-For anyone involved in content creation and SEO, it's important to consider the implications that duplicate content can have on your site.
+For anyone involved in content creation, it's important to consider the implications that duplicate content can have on your site.

 While this seems like a straightforward principle on the surface, there are actually quite a few considerations to address when it comes to duplicate content and SEO.